aws-samples/serverless-samples/apigw-private-custom-domain-name/README.md

 P_HOSTED_ZONE_ID=your_private_hosted_zone_id
 ```

 This will create a CloudFormation stack named `pcdn-certificate`.
 ACM certificates associated with private custom hosted zones do not support DNS verification and only support email verification.
+For this reason, be sure to create a certificate with a sub-domain rather than the apex domain.

-Be sure to login to the appropriate inbox to receive the validation request, which will be from "Amazon Certificates" with a subject line "Certificate request for [your_domain_name]".
+Login to the registrar inbox to receive the validation request, which will be from "Amazon Certificates" with a subject line "Certificate request for [your_domain_name]".
 Click the link to approve the request, and the CloudFormation stack will complete.
 If you did not receive the validation email, navigate to the ACM dashboard, click on the certificate, and click the "Resend validation email" button.
 Capture the output of the stack and update the following parameter in `environment.sh`.
+For more details, refer to the [documentation](https://docs.aws.amazon.com/acm/latest/userguide/email-validation.html) for email validation with ACM.

 ```bash
 O_CERT_ARN=output_certificate_arn